wasakredit/developer-site/docs/quickstart-api.md

 ]
 ```

-Order referenses are added one at a time through POSTs to `/orders/{order_id}/order-references`.
+Order references are added one at a time through POSTs to `/orders/{order_id}/order-references`.

 ## Complete an order

 1. When an order is ready to be shipped to the customer (i.e. it has been signed by all necessary signees and fully approved by Wasa Kredit), you will receive a pingback with order status `ready_to_ship`.
 You should now ship the order items to the customer.
-2. When the order items are shipped to the customer, call the Update Order Status operation by issuing a PUT to `/orders/{order_id}/status/{status}` with the status `shipped`.
+2. When the order items are shipped to the customer, call the Update Order Status operation by issuing a PUT to `/orders/{order_id}/ship`.
 3. As a confirmation you will now receive a pingback with order status `shipped`.

 ## Cancel an order

-To cancel an order, call the Update Order Status operation by issuing a PUT to `/orders/{order_id}/status/{status}` with the status `canceled`.
+To cancel an order, call the Update Order Status operation by issuing a PUT to `/orders/{order_id}/cancel`.
 Orders that have already been shipped cannot be canceled.